-The Board further finds that there is no policy preference in State law.
-CEQA Guidelines include preservation as an option for addressing GHG emissions but does not establish a policy hierarchy or preference.
+Nor is there a policy preference in state law.
+CEQA Guidelines include preservation as an option for addressing GHG emissions, but does not establish a policy hierarchy or preference.
 Notably, Appellant does not cite to such a policy in County or State law.

 It also appears that the Appellant has misunderstood the additive nature of the proposed revision to Mitigation Measure 6-1.
 The original Mitigation Measure 6-1 did not require that the 248 acres of woodland habitat be separate and above the acreage required to be preserved to mitigate other resource categories, such as biological resources.
 The EIR required a total of 679 acres of preservation, of which 525 acres must be woodland habitat.
-Notably, the Applicant's obligation to preserve 525 acres of woodland habitat to mitigate impacts on biological resources remains a separate and independent requirement in the Mitigation Monitoring and Reporting Plan (MMRP).
+Notably, the Applicant's obligation to preserve 525 acres of woodland habitat to mitigate impacts on biological resources remains a requirement in the Mitigation Monitoring and Reporting Plan ("MMRP").